carbon-language/carbon-lang/docs/design/generics/details.md

 ### Dynamic types

-Generics provide enough structure to support runtime dispatch for values with types that vary at runtime, without giving up type safety.
+Checked-generics provide enough structure to support runtime dispatch for values with types that vary at runtime, without giving up type safety.
 Both Rust and Swift have demonstrated the value of this feature.

 #### Runtime type parameters

-This feature is about allowing a function's type parameter to be passed in as a dynamic (non-generic) parameter.
+This feature is about allowing a function's type parameter to be passed in as a dynamic (non-compile-time) parameter.
 All values of that type would still be required to have the same type.

 #### Runtime type fields